silverstripe/silverstripe-framework/docs/en/00_Getting_Started/04_Directory_Structure.md

 |`forum/docs/en/04_Some_Topic/00_Getting_Started.md`|Structure is created by use of numbered prefixes.
 This applies to nested folders and documentations pages, index.md should not have a prefix.|

-## PHP Include Paths
+## Autoloading

-Due to the way `[api:ManifestBuilder]` recursively detects php-files and includes them through PHP5's *__autoload()*-feature, you don't need to worry about include paths.
-Feel free to structure your php-code into subdirectories inside the *code*-directory.
+SilverStripe recursively detects classes in PHP files by building up a manifest used for autoloading, as well as respecting Composer's built-in autoloading for libraries.
+This means in most cases, you don't need to worry about include paths or `require()` calls in your own code - after adding a new class, simply regenerate the manifest by using a `flush=1` query parameter.
+See the ["Manifests" documentation](/developer_guides/execution_pipeline/manifests) for details.

 ## Best Practices